 And then we started to provide those travel SIMs.

 And one part of the travel SIM is actually provided for those customers that's coming out of Mainland China, maybe they're having a tour to the US or to Europe.

-or to Europe.
-And then we actually provide those SIM card on the reverse direction so that people in different countries, like Chinese people or the local peoples, whoever wants to travel to China, they will have this SIM card provided by China Mobile.
+And then we actually provide those SIM card on the reverse direction that so that people in different countries, like Chinese people or the local peoples, whoever wants to travel to China, they will have this SIM card provided by China Mobile.

 And when they bring it back to Mainland China, they will be able to use it.

 And our goal of the travel SIM is actually to provide a unified experience for all customers, regardless of their location, say I'm in the US or my friends are in Europe, and we all want to go to China.

 And the goal of our travel SIM is to provide the same services and experience for different peoples around or as long as they're going to China.